Learning Semantic Role Labeling from Compatible Label Sequences: A Joint CRF Model

 where $w_{1:T}$ denotes the input words, and $\sigma_{1:N}$ denotes the senses of the $N$ predicates.
-In practice, we use the PropBank roleset IDs which consist of a pair of (lemma, sense), e.g., (\emph{run.01}).
+In practice, we use the PropBank roleset IDs which consist of a pair of (lemma, sense)---e.g., \emph{run.01}.
 Our models only take the encodings for $w_{1:T}$ after the \textsc{RoBERTa} encoder and ignore the rest.
-We consider this design to be more efficient than prior work since the argument labeling for different predicates shares the same input, thus no need to run encoding multiple times for multiple predicates.
+We consider this design to be more efficient than prior work~\cite[e.g.][]{gung-palmer-2021-predicate, zhang-etal-2022-label-definitions} that dedicated text feature for each predicate.
+In our setup, the argument labeling for different predicates shares the same input, thus no need to run encoding multiple times for multiple predicates.